Host1999/Verusa/README.md

 ***IF YOU EXPERIENCE ANY ERRORS OR BUGS PLEASE CONTACT US, TO FIND OUT HOW TO CONTACT US READ THE CONTACTING SECTION.***
+***DUE TO THE SSD AND RAM EDITING OF VERUSA, YOU HAVE TO TURN OFF YOUR ANTI VIRUS BECAUSE IT MIGHT DETECTED AS FLASE POSITIVE.***

 # Verusa
 The Verusa Tool is a small project created by the Verusa team for Educational purposes only.
 We do not condone any harm caused by the use of our software!